Dfria/HR-Dashboard-RWFD/README.md

 * What is the distribution of employees by education field? 📊

 ### Data Source 📝
-The original data for this project is stored in an Excel sheet, which will be uploaded to this repository.
-The data has been anonymized and sanitized to ensure the privacy and confidentiality of our employees.
+The original data for this project is data.world's Real World, Fake Data HR Dataset, which is stored in an Excel sheet.
+The link to the original dataset can be found here.

 ### Dashboard Preview 👀
 Check out the interactive HR dashboard here.
 This dashboard provides a visually appealing and user-friendly interface to explore the key metrics and insights of the RWFD dataset.